How Bad Do Ankle Tattoos Hurt?

 Pain levels differ between individuals and locations on the body.
 One of the main aspects is the amount of fat in the tattooed area.
 No prizes for guessing that there’s little fat around the ankle, which therefore means that pain levels are going to be much higher — the tattoo is actually being placed almost directly on the bone (although the needle with never actually come into contact with any bone).

-For example, there’ll be a definite difference in the pain between a tiny tattoo just below the ankle bone and one that’s decorating the top of your foot with a tied portion around your ankle.
+There will be a definite difference in the pain between a tiny tattoo just below the ankle bone and one that’s decorating the top of your foot with a tied portion around your ankle.
 Additionally, a bracelet style just above the ankle is closer to a meatier part of the area, reducing pain levels.

 Getting an ankle tattoo can be made more painful when you think about how much the ankle is moved.
 It’s a super-tender area and is in constant use — even when sitting, we waggle our feet and can bash and brush the ankle against something.